Nicholas Fastolf

-Nicholas Fastolf (??? - 1330) was an English-born judge who was a leading member of the early Irish judiciary; according to reliable sources, he was the first judge to hold the office of Lord Chief Justice of Ireland.
-He was an ancestor of Sir John Fastolf, who is generally thought to have inspired Shakespeare's character Falstaff.
+Nicholas Fastolf (??? - 1330) was an English-born judge who was a leading member of the early Irish judiciary; according to the most reliable source, he was the first judge to hold the office of Lord Chief Justice of Ireland.
+He was probably the direct ancestor of Sir John Fastolf, who is generally thought to have inspired Shakespeare's character Falstaff.

 Family

 He was born in Norfolk, one of the four sons of Thomas Fastolf of Reedham and Great Yarmouth.
 His brothers were Thomas Fastolf, Bishop of St David's, Lawrence Fastolf, auditor of the prerogative court of Canterbury, and Alexander, who was twice bailiff of Great Yarmouth.

 Nicholas' wife was called Cicely or Cecilia: they had several children.
 Elrington Ball believed that he was the direct ancestor of Sir John Fastolf.
 Hugh Fastolf, who was MP for Great Yarmouth from 1361 to 1377, is thought to have been his nephew, a son of his brother Alexander.